Original Medicare, Medicare Advantage, and Medigap may all provide coverage for gastric bypass surgery for people who meet certain criteria.

 - a person’s Medicare coverage

-- whether or not the person has any other insurance
+- whether the person has any other insurance

 The amount that Medicare Advantage plans cover will vary among providers.
 Generally, people with a Medicare Advantage plan will pay surgery and hospital inpatient stay copays.